SuperOfficeDocs/superoffice-docs/user-guide/en/company/screen/contacts-tab.md

 ### Information

-A paperclip icon (![icon][img3]) in this column means that information has been entered about that contact in **Note** tab in the contact card.
-Position the mouse pointer over the dot and the information is displayed in a tooltip.
+A paperclip icon (![icon][img3]) in this column means that the **Note** tab in the contact card contains information.

+Position the mouse pointer over the dot and the information is displayed as a tooltip.

 ### Interests